Mortgage Calculator

 Adjustable-Rate Mortgages (ARM)

-ARMs offer a fixed introductory rate for an initial period (typically 5, 7, or 10 years), then adjust periodically based on a market index plus a lender margin.
-Initial rates are often 0.5% to 1% lower than comparable fixed rates.
-However, monthly payments can increase substantially after the introductory period ends.
-Use our ARM calculator to model adjustment scenarios.
+ARMs offer a fixed introductory rate for an initial period, often 5, 7, or 10 years, then adjust based on an index plus a margin.
+The lower starting rate can improve short-term affordability, but you should understand the initial cap, periodic cap, and lifetime cap before deciding.
+Use our ARM calculator to model adjustment scenarios and worst-case paths.

 Government-Backed Loans